azat-co/meanworks/problems/02-mongodb/readme.md

 $ brew install mongodb@3.0.6

 Don't forget to set your db path or create `/db/data` folder in root with the right permissions.

+Full list of instructions are in the setup.pdf (https://github.com/azat-co/meanworks/blob/master/setup.pdf)